Ritbit/SIGHT/README.md

 ## Compile
-The source code for the firmware con be compile using the userfriendly [Arduino IDE](https://www.arduino.cc/en/software), To add support for the Waveshare RP2040 Zero please folllow the instructions here [https://www.waveshare.com/wiki/RP2040-Zero](https://www.waveshare.com/wiki/RP2040-Zero) to add the RP2040-repository to the ArduinoIDE.
+The source code for the firmware con be compile using the userfriendly [Arduino IDE](https://www.arduino.cc/en/software), To add support for the Waveshare RP2040 Zero please folllow the instructions here [https://www.waveshare.com/wiki/RP2040-Zero](https://www.waveshare.com/wiki/RP2040-Zero) to add the [Waveshare RP2040-repository](https://www.waveshare.com/wiki/RP2040-Zero) to the ArduinoIDE.
 And then install support for this board:
  - RaspBerry Pi Pico / RP2040